MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!-- Description-Source-ADMX -->
 This policy setting prevents the system from conducting a comprehensive search of the target drive to resolve a shortcut.

-- If you enable this policy setting, the system does not conduct the final drive search.
-It just displays a message explaining that the file is not found.
+- If you enable this policy setting, the system doesn't conduct the final drive search.
+It just displays a message explaining that the file isn't found.

-- If you disable or do not configure this policy setting, by default, when the system cannot find the target file for a shortcut (.lnk), it searches all paths associated with the shortcut.
+- If you disable or don't configure this policy setting, by default, when the system can't find the target file for a shortcut (.lnk), it searches all paths associated with the shortcut.
 If the target file is located on an NTFS partition, the system then uses the target's file ID to find a path.
-If the resulting path is not correct, it conducts a comprehensive search of the target drive in an attempt to find the file.
+If the resulting path isn't correct, it conducts a comprehensive search of the target drive in an attempt to find the file.

 > [!NOTE]
 > This policy setting only applies to target files on NTFS partitions.
-FAT partitions do not have this ID tracking and search capability.
+FAT partitions don't have this ID tracking and search capability.

 Also, see the "Do not track Shell shortcuts during roaming" and the "Do not use the tracking-based method when resolving shell shortcuts" policy settings.
 <!-- NoResolveSearch-Description-End -->